dolthub/dolt/README.md

 This includes:

-* Go types for all the core Nom types
+* Go wrappers for all the core Nom types
 * Support for generating Go types from Nom schema definitions
 * Chunking and dechunking
 * Serialization and deserialization